ulb-sachsen-anhalt/TranskribusSwtGui/README.md

   - download and install the latest JDK from this Homepage: https://adoptopenjdk.net/

 ### Linux instructions
-With most distributions you can instsall a Java Runtime Environment from its repositories.
+With most distributions you can install a Java Runtime Environment from the repositories.
 Besides that, the webkit gtk package is required.

 ##### Fedora/RHEL
 Install webkit gtk: